AI Terms Glossary: Your guide to ChatGPT and all things conversational AI

 Large Language Model (or “LLM”)

 A type of deep learning model trained on a large dataset to perform natural language understanding and generation tasks.
-There are many famous LLMs like BERT, PaLM, GPT-2, GPT-3, and the groundbreaking GPT3.5.
+There are many famous LLMs like BERT, PaLM, GPT-2, GPT-3, GPT-3.5, and the groundbreaking GPT-4.
 All of these models vary in size (number of parameters that can be tuned), in the breadth of tasks (coding, chat, scientific, etc.), and in what they're trained on.

 A subfield of AI that involves the development of algorithms and statistical models that enable machines to improve their performance with experience.
 Example: A machine learning algorithm that can predict which customers are most likely to churn based on their past behavior.